ErneG/RACOONS_CODE_CAMP_REACT/README.md

 export default App;
 ```

-> [!NOTE] Numbers as values.
-Here the numbers represent
-> their index in the array.
+### Numbers as values.
+Here the numbers represent their index in the array.

 ```jsx
 const App = () => {